-Drawing a knife, firearm, or other deadly weapon in a rude, threatening or angry manner is illegal in Nevada.1 This is also sometime referred to as “brandishing” a weapon.
-Maximum penalties are $1,000 in fines and 6 months in jail.2 But a skilled lawyer may be able negotiate the charge down to a dismissal.
+Drawing a knife, firearm, or another deadly weapon in a rude, threatening or angry manner is illegal in Nevada.1 This is also sometimes referred to as “brandishing” a weapon.
+Maximum penalties are $1,000 in fines and 6 months in jail.2 But a skilled lawyer may be able to negotiate the charge down to a dismissal.
 Scroll down to learn the law.

 Brandishing a deadly weapon in a rude or angry manner is a crime in Nevada.